israman30/Via-Navigation/README.md

    - store it in `self.window`
    - call `window.makeKeyAndVisible()`

-Minimal copy/paste sample in this repo: `Via/Examples/UIKitSetupSample.swift` (scene setup + UIKit root view controller that embeds a Via coordinator with two child screens).
+Minimal copy/paste sample in this repo: `Via/Examples/UIKitSetupSample.swift` (scene setup + `SomeViewController` hosting a UIKit `UITableView` and navigating to a SwiftUI detail view via Via).

 If you want the *absolute smallest* root creation, you can wrap it like: